The Airmen's Stories - Sgt. R I Laing

 He was later picked up by P/O GE Goodman of 73 Squadron in a Hurricane and flew back to Tobruk with Goodman on his lap.

-Some time later Laing was strafing a German landing ground.
+Some time later Laing was strafing a German landing ground at dawn.
 After setting fire to two enemy aircraft on the ground, his own radiator was hit by flak.
-Fumes poured into the cockpit as he headed for Tobruk, closely pursued by two Me109's.
-Hit again, Laing began to lose height.
+Fumes poured into the cockpit as he and another Hurricane headed for Tobruk, closely pursued by two Me109's.